David S. Wishart: Academic career

 Wishart started his academic career as an assistant professor in 1995 with the Faculty of Pharmacy and Pharmaceutical Sciences at the University of Alberta where he held the Bristol Myers Squibb Chair in Biotechnology for 10 years.
 He was promoted to associate professor in 2002 and full professor in 2003, joining the Departments of Computing Science and Biological Sciences in the Faculty of Science at the University of Alberta.
 Because of his growing involvement in clinical chemistry, Wishart was appointed as an adjunct professor in the Department of Laboratory Medicine and Pathology in 2012.
-Wishart was appointed as a Distinguished University Professor in 2018.
+In 2018, Wishart was appointed as a Distinguished University Professor in both the Departments of Biological Sciences and Computing Science.
 From 2004-2016, Wishart also served as a senior research officer and the director of nanobiology at the National Research Council of Canada with the National Institute of Nanotechnology, located on the University of Alberta campus.

 Research

-Wishart's research interests span a number of areas including structural biology, computational biology, bioinformatics, nanobiology, metabolomics, nuclear magnetic resonance (NMR) spectroscopy and mass spectrometry.
+Wishart's research interests span a number of areas including structural biology, computational biology, bioinformatics, nanobiology, metabolomics, exposomics, nuclear magnetic resonance (NMR) spectroscopy and mass spectrometry.
 A common theme to his research career has been the development of techniques, technology cores, protocols, data resources or computer programs that make science simpler, faster, cheaper or easier.